DeathHunterX/Simple-datapipeline/README.md

     + Enable Active OffsetCache Click Save.

 4. Open WSL or Ubuntu and execute this command.
 It will .
-If the output is `["twittersink","weathersink","flightlogssink","fakersink"]`, skip Step 5.
+If the output is `["twittersink","weathersink","fakersink", "iqairsink"]`, skip Step 5.
 Otherwise, go to next step

 ```bash
 # Check if all sink from Kafka is created.
 If not, go to Step 5 and check it again, else skip next step